Author/illustrator for young readers. If my life was a movie, it'd be a comedy for children.

 - Electives (extra courses without categorization)

 Code School is the way-to-go if you truly want to master a programming language.
 Despite the disadvantage of not having student perks and a wide range of courses to choose from, you get the best out of each Path, and great customer support that provides a response within 24 hours.

 Code School the Elements of Web Design Course Intro

 My Verdict on Code School

 4.7/5 (I still think the green-screen cutaway videos make the videos look bad, although it conveys the message just alright.)

 #4 | Codecademy

 Codecademy is a wonderful site to learn to code for free, with 25 million users worldwide.
-They had recently launched Codecademy Pro, which you can purchase for $19.99/month for additional projects, quizzes, and real time help from Codecademy advisors if you ever happen to be stuck on a level.
-I started off with Codecademy few years ago, where I built a foundation in HTML and CSS.
+They also have a premium product in Codecademy Pro, which has additional projects, quizzes, and real time help from Codecademy advisors if you ever happen to be stuck on a level.
+I started off with Codecademy a few years ago, where I built a foundation in HTML and CSS.
 I really enjoy Codecademy's courses because they don't feed you with videos.
 Some people wouldn't enjoy their teaching style, but I personally find it very effective.
 Take a look at their interface, which stays consistent throughout all their courses.